Tekle Giyorgis II: Reign

 Castle of Emperor Fasilides at Gondar.
 Tekle Giyorgis II invested greatly in the restoration of Gondar city and its monuments.

 Leading historian of Ethiopia, Donald Crummey comments on Gobeze's motivation for adopting "Tekle Giyorgis" as his regnal name "was unmistakable, and would have been clear to each peasant, let alone the learned.
 The previous ruler of that throne name had reigned off and on during the last two decades of the 18th century and had entered tradition with the nickname Fatsame Mangest, 'Ender of the Kingdom', or, very loosely, 'Last of the Line'".
 Tekle Giyorgis II linked himself to the last independent emperors of the Gondar line through his mother.
 In addition, Tekle Giyorgis sought the support of the Ethiopian Church, which had been alienated by Tewodros' behavior, by restoring the churches of Gondar, whose lands his predecessor had taken away, giving them generous quantities of equipment, and arranging for a special burial and commemoration for Abuna Salama.
 Crummey quotes the words of the chronicler, "After Fasil there was no one who did for Gondar as Ase Takla Giyorgis did."

 Diplomatic appeals to Tekle Giyorgis' rivals failed to gain their acknowledgment of his new rank, although none of them were secure enough in their own territories to confront him.
 In Gojjam, Tekle Giyorgis replaced the head of the local branch of the Solomonic dynasty, with his own favored princeling, Ras Adal, and tied Adal more closely to him by marrying him to his sister Woizero Laqech Gebre Medhin.
 In Shewa, Tekle Giyorgis arranged for his half brother Hailu Wolde Kiros to marry Woizero Tisseme Darge, daughter of Ras Darge Sahle Selassie and thus first cousin to the King of Shewa, Menelik.
+He also conferred the title of Ras on his son Warenna.
 Tekle Giyorgis himself was married to Dinquinesh Mercha, sister of his Tigrean rival Dejazmatch Kassai.
 None of these ties of marriage would ultimately help solidify his hold on the throne.
+In 1870, using a Catholic missionary as an intermediary, Tekle Giyorgis wrote to Napoleon III expressing his readiness to receive French merchants and a consul in Ethiopia, part of a broader effort to gain international recognition that also included approaches to the British and Egyptian governments.
 Dejazmach Kassai enlisted the services of John Kirkham to train his army in the weapons the British had left him, and in 1870, having gained access to the sea, an advantage none of the Dejazmachs rivals had successfully obtained a new Abuna.
 Meanwhile, Menelik busied himself in Shewa, having decided according to Harold Marcus to allow his two rivals fight it out, despite Tekle Giyorgis' threatening march through Wollo to the borders of Shewa.